App version: 0.1.0

 Rewards Checking Accounts

 While it isn’t all that common, there are some rewards checking accounts on the market that make it possible to earn cash back on debit card purchases.
-It’s more common to come across cash back rewards with credit cards.
+It’s more common to come across cash back rewards with credit cards, though.

 High-Interest Checking Accounts